BEFORE A SEVERE STORM

 - Check for injuries.
 Do not attempt to move seriously injured persons unless they are in immediate danger of further injury.

-- Campus Security will advise you as to when and how to
+- Public Safety will advise you as to when and how to

 initiate restoration efforts.